Saltese Uplands Conservation Area

 Over 7 miles of trail wind throughout the property, exploring canyons that embrace year-round springs and climbing ridge tops with views of Liberty Lake, Mount Spokane, and Saltese Flats.
 Because of it's openness, the Saltese Uplands is a great place to view wildlife.
 White-tailed deer, badger, coyote, and bobcats have been sighted.
 There is also a notable concentration of raptors (hawks, eagles, etc.) that use the updrafts created by the topography of the "uplands" to hunt throughout the conservation area and adjacent Saltese Flats.

 Spokane County Utilities Department acquired several hundred acres of the Saltese Flats adjacent to the "Uplands" in 2010 with the goal of restoring the historic wetlands.
-You can learn more about that restoration project by clicking here.
+You can learn more about that restoration project.

 - Nature trails